U.S. orders mandatory inspections for F-35s after engine issue

-Joe DellaVedova, spokesman for the F-35 program office, said the inspections were ordered late on Friday but that a majority of the 97 F-35s in the fleet - 69 operational jets used for training and 28 test aircraft - had already been inspected and cleared to resume flights on Monday.
+Joe DellaVedova, spokesman for the F-35 program office, said the inspections had been ordered on Friday but that a large number of planes had already been inspected and cleared to resume flights on Monday.

 He said the inspections, first reported by the Wall Street Journal, were focused on the oil flow management valve fitting on all F135 engines, which are built by Pratt & Whitney, a unit of United Technologies Corp.
 The valve provides oil flow to the engine bearing compartments.

-News of the engine issue came just days after Frank Kendall, the Pentagon’s chief arms buyer, said the F-35 program was making progress but more work was needed on developing the jet’s software and improving its reliability.
+News of the mandatory safety inspections came just days after Frank Kendall, the Pentagon’s chief arms buyer, said the F-35 program was making progress but more work was needed on developing the jet’s software and improving its reliability.

 The inspections were ordered after an F-35B model suffered an in-flight emergency on June 10 caused by oil loss in the jet’s engine at a Marine Corps base in Yuma, Arizona, where issues have now been found with a total of three valves, DellaVedova said.